Technology-for-the-Poorest-Billion/2024-IMMI/proposal/management.md

 ## Contingency plans

+Ideally, measures should be taken from the development stage to

 #### Leaked data: take measures to prevent the data from leaking again.
 For example, we can implement stronger data encryption methods.
 #### Ethical concerns: ensure the AI algorithms are trained ethically and responsibly.
 For example, while developing AI models, we must be aware of AI ethics such as security and privacy.